Mohamed-Rabie-Abdelhameed/Gastro-Restaurant/README.md

 # Gastro Restaurant

-A Flutter project for a Restaurant.
+A Flutter project for a Restaurant Menu.

 ## Screens
 ### 1- Welcome